jigsawxyz/fullstack-code-challenge/README.md

-# Full Stack Challenge - Pictsy CLI
+# Full Stack Challenge - Pictsy

 Your task today is to write the code for Pictsy, a sexy new image sharing startup.
 Since we're starting from scratch, we'll need to build a REST API as well as our web app.